balena-io/docs/pages/learn/develop/hardware/i2c-and-spi.md

 ## Beaglebone

-Currently the Beaglebone devices are running a very new 4.1 kernel (which is obviously awesome), unfortunately many of the userspace libraries haven't caught up yet so they only work with the older 3.8 kernel.
+Currently the Beaglebone devices are running a v5.4 kernel (as of March 2021), unfortunately many of the userspace libraries haven't caught up yet so they only work with the older 3.8 kernel.
 Luckily [ruth0000](https://github.com/ruth0000) was kind enough to patch the Octalbonescript JS library and made a lovely node.js module over here: https://www.npmjs.com/package/octalbonescript_capemgr4_1 .

 With this module you should be able to basic GPIO and analog-to-digital conversion stuff.
 To get you started we have a simple example using this module [here]({{ $links.githubPlayground }}/beaglebone-adc-node).